-Here's an example where it probably would have helped to schedule a ride.
-We called an Uber to meet us at our hotel in National Harbor, Maryland – about 10 miles from downtown Washington D.C.
+We haven't used the scheduling feature, but here's a situation where it would have helped… We called an Uber to meet us at our hotel in National Harbor, Maryland – about 10 miles from downtown Washington D.C.
 Two days earlier, we used Lyft to reach National Harbor from D.C. with no problem.
-We wanted to go back to D.C., but we requested the ride at rush hour, and the 10 minute estimate turned into 20, then 40 with no response when we tried to contact the driver.
-We finally cancelled the Uber and took a black car from the hotel curb.
-The price was actually competitive, but we would have saved the tip and the long wait.
+We wanted to go back to D.C., but we requested the ride at rush hour, and the 10-minute estimate turned into 20, then 40 with no response when we tried to contact the driver.
+We finally canceled the Uber and took a black car from the hotel curb.
+The price was actually competitive, and we would have avoided the long wait.

 What about car seats?

-You can only count on car seats for Uber or Lyft in a handful of cities right now, and even then it's a bit risky.
-You can't expect the car seat being rear facing and you can't expect to get more than one car seat.
+Some Uber or Lyft drivers will provide car seats, but even then it's a bit risky.
+You can't expect the car seat to be rear-facing and you can't expect to get more than one car seat.
 Furthermore, you won't know the history of the car seat and you need to ensure that it is installed correctly.